JohanAlvedal/PumpSteer/docs/Configuration.md

 These can be changed at any time without restarting HA.
 They take effect on the next polling cycle after saving.

+Go to **Settings → Devices & Services → PumpSteer → Configure** to access these options.

 | Field | Description | Default |
 |---|---|---|
 | **Notification service** | Push service for price alerts, e.g. `notify.mobile_app_my_phone`.
 Leave empty to use HA persistent notifications. | — |
 | **Ohmigo entity** | Number entity to push the fake outdoor temperature to.
 Leave empty to disable. | — |
 | **Ohmigo push interval** | Minimum minutes between Ohmigo pushes. | 5 min |

+{: .note }
+The notification service is configured directly here in the integration options — no separate entity or helper needed.
+Change it at any time without restarting HA.

 ---